About Cosma

 Why not make a text editor?
 Three reasons:

-• The decision was also a matter of preference: we like software that pair with a writing tool of our choice, allowing us to switch between different text editors depending on the situation.
+• The decision was also a matter of preference: we like programs that pair with a writing tool of our choice, allowing us to switch between different text editors depending on the situation.
 The presentation app Deckset is a good example of this: write in any text editor, design and present the slides with the app.

 • And it was also a strategic choice: in the space of non-linear documentation, there are very few visualization-only tools.
 This means less competition with other programs for the users’ attention.